-Article 4 Directions are used to bring under planning control a range of works authorised by the Town & Country Planning (General Permitted Development) Order 1995 (as amended).
+Article 4 Directions are used to bring under planning control a range of works authorised under article 3 of the Town & Country Planning (General Permitted Development) Order 1995 (as amended).
 They remove all, or in most cases selective, normal permitted development rights of householders to make changes to specific items considered to be contributing to the erosion of the character of many conservation areas.